-So we pitted the blue four star building against a yellow four and half star building.
+So we pitted the blue four-star building against a yellow four and a half star building.

-As expected, the yellow four and half star rated building was trusted more.
+As expected, the yellow four and a half star rated building was trusted more.

 If your website incorporates reviews or testimonials as part of your content, you might want to consider the color of the stars.
-With ReviewInc’s platform, you can create automated testimonial and review feeds on your website as well as customize every aspect including the color of the stars.
+With ReviewInc’s platform, you can create automated testimonial and review feeds on your website and customize every aspect, including the color of the stars.